Last updated on April 14th, 2019

 The Superior Hiking Trail (SHT), is a trail I had heard about years ago, but never knew much about where, or what it was.

-My friend and I had just finished a week-long canoe trip in the Boundary Waters, and she asked me if I was interested in going on a short backpacking trip.
+My friend and I had just finished a week-long canoe trip in the Boundary Waters, and she asked me if I was interested in going on a short backpacking trip on MNs north shore.
 Oddly enough, I had purchased a SHT guide book 15 years ago, and forgotten all about it, but in that moment, I was immediately interested in the idea.

 I have been going to the Boundary Waters since I was a teen, so I was pretty familiar with wilderness adventures.
 However, I had only gone on one backpacking trip, and it was when I was younger with a friend through her church.
 I was by no means, an expert, but I was fairly confident I could pull off five days walking in the north woods of Minnesota, despite the fact that I’m now 15 years older, and not in the best shape!

 My friend and I decided we were going to go backpacking on the Superior Hiking Trail.
 We began to plan a week-long adventure for the following summer.
 I began to do what I love most—plan!
 I read through the guidebook I had, found a free class at REI, and joined a Facebook group on the Superior Hiking Trail.

 We began to research, look at packing lists, and check the guidebook.
 We shopped, compared gear, and shopped some more!
 Neither of us have loads of extra cash, so we decided to be thrifty shoppers for some items, and invested in a few items we thought were most important, like our backpacks, hiking poles, and a lightweight tent.
 Before we bought top of the line items and invested more in gear, we wanted to be sure this was something we would do again.